kkennis/sfrentsvisualreport/README.md

 I started from [this example](http://scribu.net/blog/3d-maps-using-d3-and-three.js.html), which creates a similar map for Romania (albeit with different boundaries and metrics).
 Other useful d3 tutorials were found at d3 creator [Mike Bostock's](http://bost.ocks.org/mike/map/) website.

-To use my app, simply clone the repo, open up sfrents.html, and pick a month (no data will appear until you do).
+To use my app, simply clone the repo, navigate to the directory and open a server (use `http-server` or `python -m SimpleHTTPServer`).
+Then, in your browser, go to localhost at the port you specified (8000 by default),open up sfrents.html, and pick a month (no data will appear until you do).
 Use mouse click-and-drag to rotate, and scroll to zoom.
 If you would like to contribute, I'd love to see your forks, issues, and pull requests.

 Some coming TODOS: